Tension Remodeling Controls Topological Transitions in Epithelial Tissues

-\textit{Stability of 4-fold vertices --} During a T1 transition, 4-fold vertex can be transiently stable if the tension in the extending shoulder junctions are small compared to the tension in the newly created junction (Fig.~\ref{fig.Fig1}D).
+During a T1 transition, 4-fold vertex can be transiently stable if the tension in the extending shoulder junctions are small compared to the tension in the newly created junction.
 This can be achieved via tension remodeling in the extending shoulder junctions, controlled by the rate $k_E$.
-To understand how $k_E$ affects vertex stability, we studied an effective medium model consisting of symmetric cell junctions embedded in an effective elastic medium (see Supplemental Material).
+To understand how $k_E$ affects vertex stability, we studied an effective mean-field model consisting of symmetric cell junctions embedded in an effective elastic medium (see Supplemental Material, Fig.~S4).
 We activated contraction in chosen junctions by increasing $\Gamma_a$.
 During this process, the contracting (extending) junctions increase (decrease) their tension at a rate $k_C$ ($k_E$).
 We found that if $\beta k_E>k_C$, the global tissue tension decreases, promoting mechanical stability of the 4-fold vertex, where $\beta$ is the ratio of the total length gained by the extending junctions to the total length lost by the contracting junctions.

-To further investigate the role of tension remodeling on topological transitions, we performed numerical simulations using different values of the tension remodeling rates, $k_C/k_L$ and $k_E/k_L$ in the range [0.02,0.23] (Fig.~\ref{fig.Fig3}).
-From fits to experimental data on single junction deformations, it was determined that $k_C/k_L\approx 0.14$~\cite{staddon2019mechanosensitive,cavanaugh2020rhoa} and $k_E/k_L\approx 0.12$~\cite{nishizawa2022}.